jonathanpuc/game-of-trivia/README.md

 # Game Of Trivia

+# Currently only functioning properly with Google Chrome.

 Test your knowledge of the hit tv series, Game of Thrones!
 A trivia application built with the amazing Vue.js framework.